liuj001/jiucuo/README.md

 (2) Why is there an error during running?

 Please check and make sure the disk usage does not exceed the limit.
+### 9. Acknowledgement
+We specifically thank the anonymous Reviewer 3 of our manuscript submission to Briefings in Bioinformatics for the very constructive comments for improving the JiuCuo software.